-> - Cookie-based session affinity - This feature is useful when you want to keep a user session on the same back-end.
-By using gateway managed cookies, the Application Gateway is able to direct subsequent traffic from a user session to the same back-end for processing.
+- Cookie-based session affinity - The cookie-based session affinity feature is useful when you want to keep a user session on the same back-end.
+By using gateway-managed cookies, the Application Gateway is able to direct subsequent traffic from a user session to the same back-end for processing.
 This feature is important in cases where session state is saved locally on the back-end server for a user session.

 - End to End SSL - Application Gateway supports end to end encryption of traffic.
 Application Gateway does this by terminating the SSL connection at the application gateway.
 The gateway then applies the routing rules to the traffic, re-encrypts the packet, and forwards the packet to the appropriate backend based on the routing rules defined.
 Any response from the web server goes through the same process back to the end user.

 - URL-based content routing - This feature provides the capability to use different back-end servers for different traffic.
-Traffic for a folder on the web server or for a CDN could be routed to a different back-end, reducing unneeded load on backends that don't serve specific content.
+Traffic for a folder on the web server or for a CDN could be routed to a different back-end.
+This capability reduces unneeded load on backends that don't serve specific content.

 - Multi-site routing - Application gateway allows for you to consolidate up to 20 websites on a single application gateway.